Dichroic Filter Characterizations: Dichroic Filter Characterization

 Our results are summarized in Table \ref{tab:filters} and visualized in Figures \ref{fig:Knight_longpass_500nm_air_tap_water_73mL_cuvette_09_06}–\ref{fig:Bragg_B23_paper}.

-As the figures show, there is considerable structure in all of the curves as we get away from the 45$^\circ$ angle of incidence (AOI).
+As the figures show, there is considerable structure in all of the curves as we get away from 45$^\circ$.

-Figure \ref{fig:Knight_longpass_500nm_air_tap_water_73mL_cuvette_09_06} shows the behavior of a 454~nm longpass dichroic filter from Knight Optical measured in both air and tap water.
+Figure \ref{fig:Knight_longpass_500nm_air_tap_water_73mL_cuvette_09_06} shows the behavior of a 454~nm longpass dichroic filter from Knight Optical measured in both air and tap water (using the 73~mL cylindrical cuvette in both cases).
 As the AOI increases, there is a noticeable leftward shift in the wavelength at which the filter achieves 50\% transmission.
 This shift suggests that the filter's performance is influenced by changes in AOI in the presence of air and tap water.
 It is important to note that shifts are observed between air and tap water cases at all AOIs except at normal incidence.

-Figure \ref{fig:Edmund_shortpass_500nm_air_tap_water_73mL_cuvette_08_31} shows the results for a 510~nm shortpass dichroic filter from Edmund Optics measured in both air and tap water.
+Figure \ref{fig:Edmund_shortpass_500nm_air_tap_water_73mL_cuvette_08_31} shows the results for a 510~nm shortpass dichroic filter from Edmund Optics measured in both air and tap water (using the 73~mL cylindrical cuvette in both cases).
 Similar to the Knight filter, the Edmund filter exhibits a leftward shift in the wavelength of 50\% transmission as AOI increases.
-Comparing these results with the first measurement method demonstrates consistency in performance trends across different setups.
+Comparing these results with the first measurement method (Figure \ref{fig:Edmund_shortpass_500nm_air_no_cuvette_paper}) demonstrates consistency in performance trends across different setups.
+At wavelengths beyond 550~nm, transmission starts to increase again.
+This is a curious trend we see in nearly every shortpass filter.
+It appears to be a property of the dichroic filters.

-Figure \ref{fig:DF_LP_16_Edmund_500nm_air_LAB_cuvette_05_24} shows a 492~nm longpass dichroic filter from Edmund Optics measured in air and LAB.
+Figure \ref{fig:DF_LP_16_Edmund_500nm_air_LAB_cuvette_05_24} shows a 492~nm longpass dichroic filter from Edmund Optics measured in air and LAB (using the 73~mL cylindrical cuvette in both cases).
 The shift in wavelength between these media is more pronounced than between air and tap water, due to LAB's higher refractive index.
 Furthermore, as the AOI increases, the shift from air to LAB gets larger, aligning with the expectations of filters submerged in scintillator or oil.
 These findings underscore the importance of considering the medium's optical properties when deploying such filters in photon detection systems.